pygos/build/README.md

 By the way, before you ask: the default root password for the demo setup is *reindeerflotilla*.

+The wireless network is called *Pygos Demo Net* and the password is *righteous*.

 ## Target configuration

-The Pygos build system is driven by toolchain and package configurations that are divided into three categories:
+The Pygos build system is driven by toolchain and package configurations that are divided into two categories:

- - Common settings shared by all targets
-   - Contains things like a bare minimum default package set
  - Board specific settings
    - Mostly board specific cross toolchain and kernel configuration
-   - Can add additional packages required for that board
+   - Can specify a minimal set of packages required for minimal operation of the board
  - Product specific settings
    - Specifies a list of boards for which the product can be built
    - Specifies and configures extra packages needed